Community Building Picture Books for Upper Elementary Students

 If you are like me, you read many, many picture books during the first few weeks of school to settle into new routines and discuss the new school year’s expectations.
 What better way to build relationships than by getting cozy with your new students in your freshly organized classroom library and discussing exciting new books?

-The picture books listed below are my go to books that I love to read with my new students to begin creating a strong classroom community.
-These books allow for meaningful discussions, role playing activities and carry similar themes.
-What I love about each of these books is that they have a main character who changes throughout the story, allowing for comparing and contrasting of not just the stories, but the characters, too.
+The picture books listed below are my go-to books.
+I love to read them with my new students to begin creating a strong classroom community.
+These books allow for meaningful discussions and role-playing activities and have similar themes.

 Be sure to grab the free printable activities to use with these books at the bottom of this post!